 What is Depression Glass?

-The most popular colors with collectors today are pink in varying hues, cobalt blue and green.
-It was made in amber, iridescent, opaque white known as Monax, and several other colors.
+The most popular colors with collectors today are pink in varying hues (some are very light in color, while others have an orange tint to the pink), cobalt blue, and green.
+Depression glass was also made in amber, iridescent, opaque white known as Monax, and several other colors as well.
 Some of the most popular patterns buyers seek today are Cameo, Mayfair, American Sweetheart, Princess and Royal Lace.

 Even the pattern names alluded to better times and a longing for the glamorous lifestyles of the 1920s.

 Depression glass was popular and affordable when it was new.
 The dime store, where the thrifty homemaker could find everything from toiletries to household goods, was a common source for this inexpensive purchase.